 Ximene Trencavel- 21 June 1355

 Ximene wept with relief.
 Just three words.
 She had no idea whether John could survive but just three words had given her hope.
 ‘I will live.’

-Guilliam was an experienced soldier.
-He was her grandmother’s lover, her own mentor and therefore had no reason to mislead her, and yet… he was of the opinion that it would be better to allow John to die rather than for a proud young man live the rest of his life as a cripple.
+Guilliam de Clermont Dessous was an experienced soldier.
+He was her grandmother’s lover, her own mentor and therefore had no reason to mislead her, and yet… he disapproved of what she was doing.
+He was of the opinion that Ximene had responsibilities for the state of Occitan and for the future of the Cathar religion which must have a higher priority than the fate of this one soldier, no matter how admirable he might be.
+He had then told Ximene that it would be better to allow John to die rather than for a proud young man live the rest of his life as a cripple.

 Guillam had now gone into the nearby village of Monsegur to get medication and the transport needed to move John to a place where he could be attended by an experienced physician.

 She forced herself to look again at John’s leg.
 Almost ripped apart; only bound together by the tournequet.
 More tears cascaded down her cheeks.
 Perhaps Guillam was right, if they did succeed in saving him it might be something both John and herself would have to endure and perhaps regret for the rest of their lives.

 She shook her head.
 He was in this situation because of his determination to defend her.
 This was not a rational decision, it was emotional.
 She must do everything in her power to save him.

 She snatched a glance over her shoulder.
 The horses were certainly aware, but quiet.

 The men pased in front of her, heading towards the village.
 Suddenly they reacted to something Ximene could not see.
 They retreated into the undergrowth, deperately close to the horses.